"He invited me to his house"

-According to columnist Ancelmo Goes published this Tuesday, 12/14, the company Link Records Productions and Entertainment, which belongs to DJ Marlboro, filed a lawsuit against Ludmilla alleging plagiarism of the songs “Vem amor” and “Vem amor beats e não for”, which would be copies of “This is my turn”, whose rights belong to Malboro.
+According to columnist Ancelmo Goes published this Tuesday, 12/14, the company Link Records Productions and Entertainment, which belongs to DJ Marlboro, filed a lawsuit against Ludmilla alleging plagiarism of the songs “Vem amor” and “Vem amor beats e não to,” which would be copies of “That’s My Craze,” which rights belong to Marlboro.

 According to Lumilla’s team, the singer received this news with surprise and even the DJ has invited her several times to his house and never mentioned the action.
 In addition, they claim that she was unable to go to the site because of a scheduling conflict.